blogtheristo/blogtheristo/README.md

 💖 On his freetime Risto Anton is passionate about Gym training,

 Running
 Half-Marathon PB 1:22.20
 Marathon PB 3:41:00
-Risto Anton likes to play guitar with friends and enjoys. a cup of dark roasted coffee whenever available with collegues.
+Risto Anton likes to play guitar with friends and enjoys. a cup of dark roasted coffee whenever available with colleagues.

-(040925)